Spain says no deal with Italy on migrants, offers its ports

 “The only correct information is that the Spanish government had offered to Open Arms to head for the nearest Spanish port and that the Italian government is infringing the law by preventing the migrants from disembarking in Lampedusa.”

-Reporting By Ingrid Melander, Belen Carreno, writing by Andrei Khalip
+Reporting by Ingrid Melander, Belen Carreno, writing by Andrei Khalip